| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 Major high pressure natural gas pipelines are generally designed for a maximum working pressure that causes an operating pipe hoop stress of about 30% of the pipes Specified Minimum Yield Stress (SMYS).
 A further margin of safety can be introduced by reducing the working pressure.
 However, practical material cost considerations usually prevent a major reduction in working pressure.

-There are pipeline sections that operate at 50% of SMYS.
-However, such pipeline sections provide no safety margin against local earth movement (earth quakes) or local weld or corrosion problems.
+There are pipeline sections that operate at 67% of SMYS.
+However, such pipeline sections provide little safety margin against local earth movement (earth quakes) or local weld or corrosion problems.
 Pipelines routed through urban areas should be restricted to a maximum allowable operating pressure that causes a hoop stress of 33% of SMYS.

 CORROSION PROTECTION:

-1. To prevent external corrosion steel pipes conveying natural gas pipe are coated with a layer of electrically insulating plastic and/or are coated with electrically insulating material.
-The pipe steel is galvanically biased slightly negative with respect to the surrounding ground water.
-This bias is usually maintained by use of sacrificial magnesium electrodes that are electrically bonded to the steel pipe.
+1. To prevent external corrosion steel pipes conveying natural gas pipe are coated with a layer of electrically insulating material known as dielectric.
+The pipe steel is electrically or galvanically biased slightly negative with respect to the surrounding ground water.
+This bias is usually maintained by use of sacrificial magnesium electrodes or by use of DC power supplies that are electrically bonded to the steel pipe.

-2.The galvanic bias attracts positive hydrogen ions in ground water toward any pipe steel that is exposed by imperfections in the pipe's external coating.
-The corresponding negative hydroxyl ions flow toward the positive sacrificial magnesium electrode.
+2.The negative bias attracts positive hydrogen ions in ground water toward any pipe steel that is exposed by imperfections in the pipe's external dielectric coating.
+The corresponding negative hydroxyl ions flow toward the sacrificial positive electrode.

-3.The hydroxyl ions cause corrosion of the sacrificial magnesium electrode.
+3.The hydroxyl ions cause corrosion of the sacrificial electrode.

-5.Eventually the sacrificial magnesium electrodes will corrode away or worse, they may be accidentally disconnected or stolen for their scrap metal value.
-Under these circumstances the galvanic corrosion protection mechanism is defeated and corrosion will occur anywhere that pipe steel is exposed to ground water, such as at a coating scratch that might have been inadvertently caused by a backhoe, trenching machine or utility pole auger used for work on an unrelated service.
+5.Eventually the sacrificial electrode will corrode away or worse, it may be accidentally disconnected or may be stolen for its scrap metal value.
+Under these circumstances the galvanic corrosion protection mechanism is defeated and corrosion will occur anywhere that pipe steel is exposed to ground water, such as at a coating scratch that might have been inadvertently caused by a backhoe, trenching machine or utility pole auger used for work on a nearby unrelated service.

-6. A relatively new threat to buried steel pipelines is DC ground currents that can result from unbalanced power inverter equipment in neighboring buldings.
-Such DC ground currents can aggravate otherwise minor corrosion problems.
-This issue must be considered when a wind farm and a buried pipeline are in close proximity.
+6. A relatively new threat to buried steel pipelines is electrical ground current that results from nearby grounded electrical equipment such a wind turbine transformers.
+Such ground current can aggravate otherwise minor corrosion problems.
+In extreme cases of soil over bed rock the region of accelerated pipe corrosion can extend as far as 1 km from the wind generator transformer.
+This issue must be considered when a wind farm and a buried steel pipeline are in close proximity.

 SAFETY:

-There are still real risks related to long term corrosion and to damage from mechanical equipment such as trenching machines, back hoes, utility pole augers and boom trucks.
-In the winter, when snow is piled high or during flood conditions the operators of back hoes, utility pole augers and boom trucks frequently scratch or damage other buried services, in spite of their best efforts to avoid such damage.
+There are real risks related to long term corrosion and to damage from mechanical equipment such as trenching machines, back hoes, utility pole augers and boom trucks.
+In the winter, when snow is piled high or during flood conditions the operators of such equipment frequently scratch or damage other buried services, in spite of their best efforts to avoid such damage.

-The risks of scratching or damage from mechanical equipment are greatly reduced if the large diameter high pressure natural gas pipeline is buried in a dedicated energy transmission corridor.
-Then almost all the risks due to installation and maintenance of electrical services, drainage culverts, fresh water pipes, storm sewer pipes, sanitary sewer pipes, low pressure natural gas pipes, telephone multipair cables, TV coaxial cables and fiber optic cables are eliminated.
+The risks of being scratched or damaged by mechanical equipment are greatly reduced if the large diameter high pressure natural gas pipeline is buried in a dedicated energy transmission corridor.
+Then almost all the risks due to installation and maintenance of utility poles, buried electrical services, drainage culverts, fresh water pipes, storm sewer pipes, sanitary sewer pipes, low pressure natural gas pipes, district heating pipes, district cooling pipes, subways, telephone multipair cables, TV coaxial cables and fiber optic cables are eliminated.
+Frequently a natural gas transmission corridor is located adjacent to or within a high voltage electricity transmission corridor.

 RISKS: